CtrlK

 Suggestions

-Add concrete actions describing what the skill does (e.g., 'Creates and manages GitHub Actions workflows, configures CI/CD pipelines, sets up automated testing and deployment')
+Add concrete actions describing what the skill does, e.g., 'Configures GitHub Actions workflows, manages CI/CD pipelines, sets up automated deployments and testing.'

-Include a 'Use when...' clause with natural trigger terms (e.g., 'Use when the user mentions GitHub Actions, CI/CD pipelines, automated deployment, workflow configuration, or continuous integration')
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about GitHub Actions, CI/CD pipelines, continuous integration, continuous deployment, build automation, or workflow configuration.'

-Remove the invocation syntax from the description and replace with functional content that helps Claude understand the skill's purpose
+Remove the invocation syntax ('invoke with $agent-ops-cicd-github') from the description and replace it with capability-focused language that helps Claude distinguish this skill from other DevOps or GitHub-related skills.

 DimensionReasoningScore